+35725368683

 • Ship banned on Port State Control Grounds;

-• Ship detained on at least 3 occasions during 2 years before the application on Port State Control groups/ US Coast Guard/ States of Memoranda of Understanding.
+• Ship was detained on at least 3 occasions during 2 years before the application on Port State Control groups/ US Coast Guard/ States of Memoranda of Understanding.

 Yacht Classification Societies or Class Societies